Overview of Insurance Fraud and Helpful Resources for Investigations

 National Insurance Crime Bureau – A not-for-profit organization that receives support from approximately 1,000 property/casualty companies.
-The NICB partners with insurers and law enforcement agencies to facilitate the identification, detection, and prosecution of criminals.
+The NICB partners with insurers and law enforcement agencies to facilitate criminal identification, detection, and prosecution.

 State Insurance Commissioners’ Phone Numbers

 Please note that state information lines change frequently.
-The numbers below may be out of date, so check the state’s website for the most recent phone number.
+The numbers below may be outdated, so check the state’s website for the most recent phone number.

 - Alabama (205) 269-3550